Quantitative ultrasound imaging of bone: anatomical images, tissue structural quality, and pulsatile blood flow: Discussion

 \section{Discussion}

 This study presents an ultrasound framework that integrates anatomical imaging, tissue quality assessment, and intra-osseous blood flow mapping for assessing cortical bone.
+The flowchart presented in fig.~\ref{Fig-Flowchart} summarizes the extraction of the different biomarkers and highlights their interdependence.
+Anatomical reconstructions and blood flow imaging require speed-of-sound estimates, while wave speed measurements, in turn, rely on interface segmentations derived from these reconstructed images.
 Anatomical images \rev{of the near cortex previously published \cite{renaud_vivo_2018} were extended to the marrow layer and even the far bone cortex on the other side.
 These images were validated with pQCT references.
 Wave speed measurement methods \cite{renaud_vivo_2018} have been shown to significantly correlate with bone mineral density.
 Finally, intra-osseous Power Doppler maps were obtained for the first time, thanks to the bone-corrected image reconstruction framework and the ray selection method allowing to filter the interface signal to further enhance vessels visualization.
 Finally, the sensitivity of intra-osseous blood flow to two modulation experiments was demonstrated.}

 \paragraph{Applicability to other bone sites} The tibia was selected due to its superficial position providing easy access for US, and because diaphysis of tibia has nearly cylindrical symmetry.
 Additionally, the anteromedial surface of the tibial diaphysis is relatively flat, making it particularly suitable for a linear-array transducer.
 It also helps holding the probe still.
 Hence, it was ideal for this methodological validation study.
 For deeper and non-cylindrical bones, a matrix array would be better suited.